Over 95% of the products sold by McCormick Foods in Australia are now manufactured locally.

 Source: Modern Slavery Registry (2016)

-This company received an S&P Global ESG Score of 57/100 in the Food Products category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 56/100 in the Food Products category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 |Address||71 Fairbank Rd, Clayton South, VIC, 3169, Australia|